 As for the wildcats of Africa, they still occupy large tracts of continent.
 They are still hunted with hounds and they still interbreed with domestic cats reflecting the similarity between the domestic and the wildcat versions of the same species.

-The established story of domestication of the wildcat may be disturbed by the statement on the IUCN Red List of Threatened Species™ (Red List) website that says that DNA analysis indicates that the domestic cat diverged from the wildcat 100,000 years ago (“diverged more than 100,000 years earlier”).
+The established story of domestication of the wildcat may be disturbed by the statement on the IUCN Red List of Threatened Species™ (Red List) website that says that DNA analysis indicates that the domestic cat diverged from the wildcat 100,000 years ago (‘diverged more than 100,000 years earlier’).
 Or have I misinterpreted that?
 This must be incorrect as the domestic cat is the wild 😊.

-This cat is a subspecies of the widely distributed wild cat.
-The Sunquists (Wild Cats Of The World) categorise it as the African-Asian wildcat as its range extends to Arabian Peninsula, Iran, Iraq, Pakistan and Afghanistan.
+This subspecies of wildcat are subspecies of the widely distributed wildcat.
+As mentioned, the Sunquists (Wild Cats Of The World) categorise them together as the African-Asian wildcat.
+Their distribution extends to Arabian Peninsula, Iran, Iraq, Pakistan and Afghanistan.
 On this page I have shown below the range in Africa, however.
-The Asian wildcat is listed as a separate subspecies by the Sunquists with the scientific name: Felis silvestris ornata

-The coat of this wild cat varies considerably, varying from grey to a reddish colour.
-There are no spots sometimes or they can join up to form stripes.
+The coat of this wild cat varies considerably, from grey to a reddish colour.
+There are spots which can be joined to form stripes.
 The coat type seems to vary with habitat.
 The darker coats and more heavily marked cats are found in the less arid areas.

 The tail ends in a black tip.
 This is a classic shorthaired cat.